U.S. Route 45: Wisconsin

 U.S. 45 enters the state in southeast Wisconsin.
 It runs concurrent with Interstate 894 and U.S. Route 41 through the west side of metro Milwaukee to form a major artery through the metropolitan area.
 It runs north to Fond du Lac.
 The highway routes near the western shore of Lake Winnebago through Oshkosh, Wisconsin.
 U.S. 45 then travels north through Wittenberg, Antigo, and Eagle River, as well as the state and national forests, until it leaves the state at Land O' Lakes and enters Michigan.

 Michigan

 US 45 enters Michigan south of Watersmeet.
 From there, the highway crosses the Western Upper Peninsula through the Ottawa National Forest running north to Ontonagon.
 US 45 ends just south of Lake Superior in downtown Ontonagon.
 The terminus was not changed in 2006 despite realignment then of M-38 and M-64 from the terminus to a crossing 0.7 mi south.

 History

 Until March 1935, US 45's northern terminus was at US 12 in Des Plaines, Illinois near Chicago.

-Prior to the construction of the Interstate Highway system, US 45 was one of the main routes south out of Chicago toward New Orleans, Louisiana.
+Prior to the construction of the Interstate Highway system, US 45 was one of the main routes south out of Chicago toward New Orleans.
 Much of the traffic left US 45 at Effingham, Illinois, continuing on through Cairo, Illinois along Illinois Route 37.

+Future

+In 2023, an effort began to improve US 45 in Tupelo, Mississippi.
+A $112 million plan to straighten US 45 at McCullough Boulevard, Hilda Avenue and Front Street in a series of interchanges to solve congestion and safety issues in this area.
+In additions to these improvements, Mississippi Senator Roger Wicker requested $5 million for the 2023 fiscal year to fund preconstruction activities that would upgrade the existing substandard US 45 freeway to interstate standards between Tupelo and Shannon, Mississippi.
+The potential interstate spur, which would be an auxiliary route of I-22, is currently listed as High Priority Corridor 95.